wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (ii) nine months from the start of the international preliminary examination if the demand was filed after the expiration of 19 months from the priority date.

-### Rule 70 The International Preliminary Examination Report
+### Rule 70---The International Preliminary Examination Report

 ##### 70.1 Definition